awslabs/graphstorm/docs/source/configuration/configuration-gconstruction.rst

 **Node and Edge Mapping Files:**

 There are two node/edge id mapping stages during graph construction.
 The first mapping occurs when GraphStorm converts the original user provided node ids into integer-based node ids, and the second mapping happends when graph partition operation shuffles these integer-based node ids to each partition with new node ids.
-Meanwhile, graph construction also saves two sets of node id mapping files as parts of outputs.
+Meanwhile, graph construction also saves two sets of node id mapping files as parts of its outputs.

 Outputs of the first mapping stage is stored at the `raw_id_mappings` foler under the path specified by the **-\-output-dir** argument.
 For each node type, there is a dedicated folder named after the ``node_type`` filed, in which contains parquet format files named after `part-*****.parquet`, where `*****` represents five digit numbers starting from `00000`.